HeardLibrary/digital-scholarship/manage/control/github/clone.md

 Some files have disappeared, like the ones in the pylesson directory, and other files have appeared in the lod directory.
 The content of the files themselves may also change.
 So it's important before you start working on files that you are clear what branch you currently have checked out.

-## Deciding how to work

-Although Github is designed for collaboration, it can be a useful tool even if you are working on something by yourself.
-It provides a way to track your editing progress by versioning and makes it possible to revert to an earlier version if you really mess something up.
-It's also a way to access your work on different computers.
-Things get more complicated when you are working with others.

-There are several ways you can work in your own repository or when collaborating in a shared repository.
-There are additional options if you are working on an open source project where contributors don't have write access to the repository, but we'll talk about them in the next session.

-If you are working by yourself creating a new document, or if you are making trivial changes, you may opt to edit the master branch directly.
-However, if you are on a team and making substantial changes, or if you are working by yourself and are concerned that the changes you are making may not work out, it's better to create a separate branch and work on that.
-Similarly, if changes are extensive and it will take a while to finish them, you will probably want to leave the master branch in a stable state until you've finished the changes.
-You can then merge them into the master branch all at once to create a new version of it.

-In any case, before you can edit an existing document, you will need to decide on a branching strategy.
-The number of branches also can influence the probability of creating merge conflicts when edits are made to a version that isn't the most recent one.
-When there are few branches with many people working on them, merge conflicts are more likely.
-If there are more branches with fewer people working on each one, merge conflicts of this sort are less likely to arise.

 ![GitHub work cycle](images-2b/work-cycle.png)

 ## Work cycle